system76/docs/_articles/codecs.md

 You can also copy and paste the command.
 To paste into the terminal, use the "Edit" Menu, or press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>V</kbd>

-After the last one, you should several lines of output in the terminal.
+You may be prompted for your "[sudo] password".
+If so, type in your regular login/user password, then press <kbd>Enter</kbd> again.
+You should several lines of output in the terminal.
 The command may take a few minutes to complete

 ## Step 3: Set up DVD playback <small>_(optional)_</small>